 Test Your Fitness & Endurance with The Intense 300 Workout

-The 300 workout was created to test the strength, endurance, and mental focus of actors in the movie 300.
 It was not the workout that the 300 actors used to get in shape but it's become "the fitness challenge" that lots of men and women use to test their fitness level.

 Exercise